Background; why speed up children’s bedtimes?

 Debrief; how bedtime bags worked for us

-It was a happy bedtime and it did me good to have something positive to focus on (rather than their poor personal hygiene and ability to destroy a room in three minutes 😂😭).
+It was a happy bedtime though and it did me good to have something positive to focus on (rather than their poor personal hygiene and ability to destroy a room in three minutes 😂😭).
 I also felt that it did speed up the children’s bedtime.

 We enjoyed the bags again last night (chaos still doffed it’s hat several times, but they helped and I was grateful that they were there!).
 The positive focus has definitely helped and the bedtime bags will certainly be back in our house.
 If you try them in your house, I would love to hear about all about it.
 May speedy, happy bedtimes find you tonight!